 Influenza (flu) is an infection of the nose, throat, and lungs caused by flu viruses.
 Symptoms of the flu include fever, muscle aches, sore throat, and a nonproductive cough.
 There are three major groups of flu viruses: Types A, B, or C. Within each group there are many different strains of flu viruses and they change frequently.
 Type A and B flu strains cause the most serious illness.

 Seasonal flu is not a specific type of flu virus.
 It refers to the group of flu viruses that cause illness each year from late fall to early winter.
 These viruses usually reappear each winter in slightly different forms.
 Each spring, public health experts from the Centers for Disease Control (CDC), the Food and Drug Administration (FDA), and the World Health Organization (WHO) review scientific information to determine which flu viruses are most likely to cause illness in the upcoming flu season.

 According to a study by the CDC, more than 200,000 people in the United States, on average, are hospitalized each year for illnesses associated with seasonal influenza virus infections.
 The flu also can be deadly.

 The CDC recommends that anyone over 6 months of age should receive the seasonal flu vaccine.

-It’s especially important that people who have a higher risk of complications from the seasonal flu, including young children (over 6 months), pregnant women, people aged 65 and older, people with weakened immune systems, and people with heart, lung, or kidney disease.
+It’s especially important that people who have a higher risk of complications from the seasonal flu, including young children (over 6 months), pregnant people, people aged 65 and older, people with weakened immune systems, and people with heart, lung, or kidney disease.